aniketjadhav25000/ResearchPilot/README.md

 # ResearchPilot

-ResearchPilot is a Generative AI **multi-agent research system** that automates web search, information extraction, report generation, and critical evaluation to produce structured research reports.
+ResearchPilot is a Generative AI **multi-agent research system** designed to simplify and automate the research process.
+Instead of manually searching multiple websites, reading lengthy pages, and organizing information into a report, ResearchPilot handles these steps through a structured AI workflow.

+The system takes a **research topic** as input and first searches the web for relevant and recent information using Tavily.
+It then extracts and cleans useful content from the selected web pages.
+The collected information is passed to the **Writer Agent**, which uses Mistral AI to generate a structured research report.
+Finally, the **Critic Agent** reviews the generated report, evaluates its quality, and provides a score along with strengths and areas for improvement.

+This multi-agent workflow helps turn raw web information into a clear, structured, and critically evaluated research report with minimal manual effort.
 ## Live Project

 https://research-pilott.streamlit.app/